Artificial Intelligence Policy Observatory for the World of Work

 The EU’s major contribution both regionally and imminently in regulation related to AI, globally, is the design of the first comprehensive hard law AI regulation in the world, the AI Act.
 A series of stakeholder engagement fora were held with a soft law approach, which is covered in the Governance section of this Case Study.
 This section will focus on the AI Act as a hard law instrument.

-The EU operates from a multilevel formation of regulatory and governing agreements, where a series of types of rules are tabled, debated, and voted upon, with requirements for integration and respective responsibilities for member states.
+The EU operates from a multilevel formation of regulatory and governing agreements, where a series of types of rules are tabled, debated, and voted upon, with requirements for integration, implementation, and respective responsibilities for Member States.
 This is a unique democratic formula, where civil society and wider stakeholders are regularly consulted before regulations are rolled out.
 The process of making European law involves a trilogue structure, where the executive and law-making arm of the EU is the European Commission.
-The Commission has the responsibility to propose Regulations and to implement the decisions of the other two bodies who are called co-legislators.
-The European Parliament and the Council of the European Union are part of the governing structure of the EU, but do not have the responsibility of proposing nor implementing Regulations.
+The Commission has the responsibility to propose EU legislative acts (primarily: directives, regulations, delegated acts and implementing acts) and to implement decisions of the other two bodies who are called co-legislators.
+The European Parliament, the Council of the European Union, and the Council are part of the governing structure of the EU, but do not have the responsibility of proposing nor implementing Regulations.

-The publication of the AI Act in the Official Journal of the European Union occurred on 12th July 2024, which marks its last step in the legislative process, and the final text went into force on 1st August 2024.
+The AI Act entered into force on 1st August 2024 and will apply from 2 August 2026 (save for some provisions applicable in 2025 and 2027).
 Leading up to this, a series of consultations with civil society and wider stakeholders, and then consultations across the European Parliament and The Council of the European Union were held, from 2018 – 2024.
 The current Regulation section here outlines the key regulatory points along this process.
 The soft law approach was taken in the early phases for the AI Act, and is therefore included in the Governance section (within the current Case Study).

 Our AIPOWW discussions of Regulation enshrine hard law initiatives across jurisdictions.
 So, this section focusses on the AI Act hard las process which occurred, where the AI Act enters the period of application across the EU.